Python Inheritance Tutorial

 Shoes of brand Xyz345 in Black-red color for Rs.4599.

 The super() method permits to access the inherited methods which link to a class object.
 In the above example, we’ve used the super() method in the constructor of the subclass i.e. child class ‘Shoes’.
 It is appealing to the function of the base class ‘Sports’.

 Working of super():

-As we know in above example subclass ‘Shoes’ has no any properties defined such as color , cost and model.
+As we know in the above example subclass ‘Shoes’ has no properties defined such as color, cost, and model.
 But these are available in ‘Sports’.
-We can access those properties for child class Shoes with help of super() function.
-Shoes has no method getModel() but it is accessible via Shoes class.
+We can access those properties for child class Shoes with help of the super() function.
+Shoes have no method getModel() but it is accessible via Shoe class.

 Types of Inheritance in python

-Multiple inheritance: When a subclass inherits from multiple parent classes, it is called as multiple inheritance.Python has provision for multiple inheritance.
-We have to specify all parent classes in bracket as list with comma separation.
+Multiple inheritances: When a subclass inherits from multiple parent classes, it is called as multiple inheritances.Python has provisions for multiple inheritances.
+We have to specify all parent classes in the bracket as a list with comma separation.

 Multiple inheritance Example